antoniperuzynski/MachineLearning-DataAnalysis/README.md

   6. Lab1.6 - Interpretable AI - Lime.

 Branches each for project part 2:
+ 1. Lab2.1 - TransferLearning - Xception
+ 2. Lab2.2 - Autoencoders

- Some projects (part 2) were based on code from class instructor: [https://github.com/PrzemekSekula/DeepLearningClasses1/tree/master/TransferLearning](https://github.com/PrzemekSekula/DeepLearningClasses1/tree/master/TransferLearning).
+ Some projects (part 2) were based on code from class instructor: [https://github.com/PrzemekSekula/DeepLearningClasses1/tree/master](https://github.com/PrzemekSekula/DeepLearningClasses1/tree/master).

 Comments in a code and variables can be written in Polish Language.